 The board of trustees is elected by the citizens of the District to represent the community's commitment to a strong educational program for the District's children.
+Board members are elected on the May uniform election date and serve 4-year term.
 Board members serve without compensation, must be qualified voters, and must reside in the District.